I found this note, nailed onto a tree on my front lawn. I really don’t know how to describe it. I’ll just let you read it yourself.

 They should have electrocuted him.
 They should have fried him until his flesh melted and his hair burned.

 In the journal, he talked about how he carried out his killings.
 He knew things, bizarre and disturbing things no one else knew.
 He knew of strange creatures that lived in the woods.
-Of them, his favorite were the fireflies.
+Of them, his favorites were the fireflies.

 He’d drag them to a special room in his house.
 Here the fireflies would come and latch onto them.
 Now, nobody was searching for the kids.
 Not the police, not the parents.
 Nobody.

 From then on, he could do whatever he wanted to the kid.
 He’d get bored of them after a day or two, after the child had broken.
 At that point, he disposed of them.
 Hacksaw, kitchen knife, anything would work.

 He detailed a large pit of bodies he kept in the woods, swarming with bugs.

 One day, I guess he got bored of that too, so he went right to the police station and turned himself in.
 Not on account of guilt, no, no, no. He just wanted someone to know about the stuff he was doing.
 Sick bastard.

 Oh, don’t get the wrong idea.
 He never stopped killing kids.
 The asylum doors didn’t stop him from doing what he liked.
 It just made him improvise.